pob3541/Dynamics2023/README.md

 Tested in Matlab R2021b

+Data needed:
+- Data is available on Dryad at this url

 Toolboxes needed:
 - Curve Fitting Toolbox
 - Statistics and Machine Learning Toolbox
 - Bioinformatics Toolbox

-For the repository to work on your computer please add the Dynamics2023 folder with all subfolders to your MATLAB path.
+For the repository to work on your computer please add the Dynamics2023 folder with all subfolders to your MATLAB path (add utils separately).

 ## Figure 2: Behavior